Blog

 The Role of a Malware Analyst

 A malware analyst is responsible for dissecting malicious software to understand its behavior, purpose, and origin.
 This role involves a combination of technical skills, analytical thinking, and a deep understanding of cybersecurity.
-The primary responsibilities of a malware analyst include:
+The primary responsibilities of malware analysis training and certification include:

 - Malware Identification: Analysts identify and classify malware samples to understand their nature and potential impact.